 They feared it was only a matter of time before those 1.8M borrowed shares would rain down upon the share price as they had for weeks.

 They hid behind rocks with eyes squeezed tight.
-Apes braced for impact and setbacks.
+Space apes braced for impact and setbacks.

 Their ears awaited the sizzle sound of the hedgies well water splashing the fire of the engines out.